The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Results

-The comparison of the total strength distribution among three types of calculations including the tensor with the T44 force is shown in Fig.~\ref{F17}.
-The effect of the central+tensor J$^2$ and J$^2$+S$^2$+ST runs consist of a broadening of the response with respect to the ``basic'' case.
+The comparison of the total strength distribution among three types of calculations including the tensor with the T44 force is shown in Fig.~\ref{F16}.
+The J$^2_{\text{c+t}}$ calculation (b) and the one including the $\bm S^2$ and $\bm S\cdot\bm T$ terms as well (c) display a broadening of the response with respect to the ``basic'' (a) case.
 Although the inclusion of the tensor can help the numerics in some cases, no stable calculation including the tensor $\bm S\cdot\bm F$ terms is currently available in this nucleus.